from training.npr.org: https://training.npr.org/sources/saif-shahin/

 Ellen Oh is an author and the co-founder of the organization We Need Diverse Books.
 She writes fiction for middle-grade and young adult audiences, including the Prophecy fantasy series.
 Her newest book is 2021’s Finding Junie Kim, based on Oh’s mother’s experiences in the Korean War.

-Shaundra “Shani” B Daily is an associate professor of practice in electrical and computer engineering and computer science at Duke University.
+Shaundra “Shani” B Daily is a professor of practice in electrical and computer engineering and computer science at Duke University.
 Her research focuses on the design, implementation and evaluation of technologies, programs, and curricula to support diversity, equity and inclusion in STEM fields.

 Anthony Abraham Jack is an assistant professor of education at the Harvard Graduate School of Education and holds the Shutzer Assistant Professorship at the Radcliffe Institute for Advanced Study.
 His research examines diversity among lower-income undergraduates, both those who enter college from local public high schools and those from boarding, day or prep schools.